How Much Vitamin D Should You Take Daily? | Dosage Guide

 Identifying the Signs of Toxicity

-Toxicity almost always results from extremely high supplement intake, not food or sunshine.
-Consuming around 60,000 IU daily is linked to toxic effects.
+Toxicity almost always results from extremely high supplement intake — not food or sunshine.
+Consuming around 60,000 IU daily (roughly seven times a typical high-potency supplement) is linked to toxic effects; one documented case involved 150,000 IU daily.

 The main danger is a buildup of calcium in the blood.
-This condition can cause nausea, weakness, fatigue, and digestive problems.
-In serious cases, it may even lead to kidney damage.
+This condition can cause nausea, weakness, fatigue, and digestive problems, and in serious cases may lead to kidney damage.

 Managing and Preventing Overdose